Last Updated on March 22, 2026 by James Hartley

 - Physical operations or product in UK

-- Need easy banking (no visit, online-only)
+- Need easy banking (online-only, no visit)

-- Revenue <£200K (compliance simplicity worth more than tax)
+- Revenue <ยฃ200K (compliance simplicity worth more than tax)

 - Co-founders all UK-based, no Singapore connection